nikenprm/mybatis_spring_demo/README.md

-#This is an example of Spring framework that uses MyBatis for the database
+#This is an example of Spring framework that uses MyBatis